Nourishing World Study:

 Some people will question the necessity of supplements versus eating a nutrient-rich whole-food diet, which is a matter for another day, another blog, and another stream of thought altogether.
 For the purpose of today’s discussion, let’s assume that you are among the 68% of Americans that takes a daily multivitamin.
 They have been touted as an “insurance policy,” filling in nutrition gaps that exist due to nutrient-depleted soil, processed food intake, picky-eating children, or recovering from illness.
 By most accounts, multivitamins are good.
 What you may not have considered, though, is that all multivitamins were not created equal.

-Last year, the Dr. Oz show became synonymous with supplement recommendations.
-He kept his finger firmly on the pulse of health research, reporting back to his viewers on the latest weight loss and energy-boosting supplement ideas.
-This year, Dr. Oz opened his season with the supplement he deems essential for everyone; a multivitamin supplement.
-So, what does Dr. Oz recommend in a multivitamin?
-He advises that you keep it simple.
+Doctors keep their fingers firmly on the pulse of health research, reporting back to their audience on the latest weight loss and energy-boosting supplement ideas.
+And many doctors deem this supplement essential for everyone; a multivitamin supplement.
+So, what do doctors recommend in a multivitamin?
+They advise that you keep it simple.
 Make sure that it contains vitamins A, C, D, E, and K in addition to potassium, zinc, and iodine.
 When it comes to vitamins, more is not necessarily better.
 Avoid megadoses of vitamins, as they contain high levels of synthetic isolates which may actually be harmful to your health.

 Do You Know What’s In Your Multivitamin?